AJSolis01/Azure-Bot-to-SQL/README.md

  + Include an image of carrier when receiving response.

 ## How to Deploy:
- +Download the zip file from Github
+ + Download the zip file from Github
- +Unzip the file to a folder
+ + Unzip the file to a folder
  + Run the Azure CLI script automationscript.ps1
  + Once the script is done running, you will need to add data into the database
  + Login to your azure portal and navigate
- + Enter the code below to enter data into the database '
+ + Enter the code below to enter data into the database

+'code'
-INSERT INTO [dbo].[Tracking] VALUES (1, 'Austin', 'Solis', 'Fort Wayne', 'Indiana') INSERT INTO [dbo].[Tracking] VALUES (1, 'User', 'Test1', 'Chicago', 'Illinois') INSERT INTO [dbo].[Tracking] VALUES (1, 'User', 'Test2', 'Denver', 'Colorado') '
+INSERT INTO [dbo].[Tracking] VALUES (1, 'Austin', 'Solis', 'Fort Wayne', 'Indiana') INSERT INTO [dbo].[Tracking] VALUES (1, 'User', 'Test1', 'Chicago', 'Illinois') INSERT INTO [dbo].[Tracking] VALUES (1, 'User', 'Test2', 'Denver', 'Colorado') 'code'